FinalStandards Track

 - Mark deprecated features with

-- Add deprecation notices to feature documentation pages
+@deprecatedannotations in the schema - Add deprecation notices to feature documentation pages

 - No wire-level protocol changes during the deprecation period